nicoleslater/Inventory-Application/README.md

 Inventory Project

-I would like this inventory to have a music catalog.
+I would like this inventory to have a book inventory